-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-An internal and more detailed impact report is shared with Trustees and the Local Governing Body
+An internal and more detailed impact report is shared with Trustees and the Local Governing Body.

-The primary objectives of year 1 of the pupil premium strategy (2021/22) were Our ultimate objectives are:
+The primary objectives of the pupil premium strategy 2021 - 24 are: